Juniper-SE/Apstra_IBA_Probes/Device_Uptime/release_4.2.1/README.md

 ## Description of the use-case

-- Collect device's system uptime for all devices in my blueprint, raise an anomaly if the device rebooted in the last 24H, or another user-defined interval.
+- Collect device's system uptime for all devices in my blueprint, raise an anomaly if the device rebooted in the last 1h, one day, or one week.
 - Store the historical result so I can see when the anomalies occurred.

 ## Identification of the source data (raw data)